threelogy/threelogy.github.io/_video/corporate/the-lind-boracay-launch-video.md

 type: corporate
 section-rank: 12
 ---
+The Lind Boracay is the new 5 star hotel in this paradise island.
+Check out this video we did for them to commemorate their opening. :)

 For bookings, send us an email or call us at +63 2 4344428

 Email: inquiry@threelogyvideo.com